czottmann/obsidian-mononote/README.md

 3. Enable "Mononote" under Settings → Options → Community Plugins

+## Known Issues

+When a pinned note is focussed, it might be opened again in another tab.
+For example, if the current daily note is focussed and pinned, using its hotkey will open it in another tab.
+For some reason, the `onFileOpen` event is not always triggered when a pinned tab is in front.
+My working theory is that this is a bug in Obsidian; I'll keep an eye on it.

 ## Development

 Clone the repository, run `pnpm install` OR `npm install` to install the dependencies.
 Afterwards, run `pnpm dev` OR `npm run dev` to compile and have it watch for file changes.